chloealbright/DevHiveMind/API/What is a REST API.md

 #### Single Page Applications and REST Resource

 This approach enables the creation of single-page applications and unified experiences across different platforms.
 For instance, platforms like LinkedIn utilize the same REST resource to provide data for both web browsers and mobile applications.

-#### Choosing Between GET and POST

-While GET is suitable for simple cases with one or two parameters, POST is often recommended for more complex scenarios.
-This includes situations where input payloads are intricate, as seen in enterprise-grade applications, ensuring pragmatic adherence to RESTful principles without unnecessary complications.

 #### API Design Considerations